digo4/Clinical-Genomics/README.md

 ### 5. Variant Calling:
 Variant calling is a crucial step in clinical genomics analysis, where the goal is to identify genetic variations (variants) such as single nucleotide polymorphisms (SNPs), insertions, deletions, and structural variants in a patient's genome.
 These variations can be associated with diseases, provide insights into individual susceptibility to certain conditions, and guide treatment decisions.

-The GATK Variant Calling pipeline employs 2 SNV callers : HaplotypeCaller and Mutect2.
+The GATK Variant Calling pipeline employs 2 SNV callers : [HaplotypeCaller](https://gatk.broadinstitute.org/hc/en-us/articles/360037225632-HaplotypeCaller) and [Mutect2](https://gatk.broadinstitute.org/hc/en-us/articles/360037593851-Mutect2).
+HaplotypeCaller is used for germline variant calling, while Mutect2 is specialized for somatic variant calling in cancer samples.
 For this tutorial we will be focussing on HaplotypeCaller for the calling the variants from clinical genomic data.
 ```
 gatk HaplotypeCaller \
        -I demo_sorted_dedup_recal.bam \